tongbao96/code-for-SFR-AS/README.md

 - [x] **For SFR task:**

-1. Download the weights for SciBERT([allenai/scibert: A BERT model for scientific text. (github.com)](https://github.com/allenai/scibert)) to the SciBERT directory
+1. Download the weights for SciBERT at([allenai/scibert: A BERT model for scientific text. (github.com)](https://github.com/allenai/scibert)) to the SciBERT directory

 2. Download the SFR task dataset from the link provided earlier.